hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - Finish the tutorial
 - Fix grammar
+- Make few pages.
+1 is Glossary, 1 is self introduction.
+1 is start the courses it self, chapter 1: introdcution

+# Welcome

 # About

 - Self study about project management
 - Taken online courses at skillshare
-- This going to focus on APM
+- Focus on APM (associate in project management).
+There are many types of project methodology, but in this notes i am going to focus on APM

 # Learning source